Intravesical chemotherapy for bladder cancer

-Chemotherapy into the bladder is given through a tube called a urinary catheter.
-This tube goes through your urethra and into your bladder.
+You have chemotherapy into the bladder through a tube called a catheter.
+This tube goes through the urethra and into the bladder.

 This may happen when you are still in the operating theatre or recovery room.
 Or you may have it when you go back to the ward.

 Your doctor may decide to delay the chemotherapy if either: